domainsofapp/domainsofapp.github.io/_posts/2017-11-12-notable-films.md

 <p class="meta">12 Nov 2017 - Berkeley, CA</p>

-I have seen many a great film in my past.
+I have watched many great films in my past.
 However, until now I have not kept a record.
-Below are some of the more notable ones I have watched of late:
+Below are some of the more notable ones I have recently watched:

 ## Artistic